PremyslTalich/Menu-stocks/README.md

 # Menu-stocks

-This include allows you to pass a value to menu callback.
+This include allows you to pass a value (cell, float or string) to menu callback.
 Just look at the example ;-)

   ```SourcePawn
 ShowMyMenu(iClient, iSecretValue)